DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ---
 # Getting Started

-This Getting Started tutorial descibes how to record a simple test, run it and analyze the results.
+This Getting Started tutorial describes how to record a test, run it and analyze the results.

 This tutorial uses the [TestCafe sample page](http://devexpress.github.io/testcafe/example) to record the test and consists of the following sections: